milasd/MBGv2-d/sh/README.md

 ## Scripts Overview

-### Frame Slicing Pipeline
+### Frame Slicing Tools

 - **`frame_slicing/process_all_folds.sh`**: Processes all 5 folds of the MBGv2 dataset, slicing 4K frames into 640x640 excerpts with overlapping regions and generating COCO and YOLO format annotations.
-The default parameters follow the slicing process for tires.
+The script automatically parallelizes all 55 combinations processing (5 folds × 11 `min_area_ratios`) for better performance.
+Follows the experiment in the dissertation.

-- **`frame_slicing/custom_fold_processing.sh`**: Flexible frame slicing script with customizable fold selection, dataset splits, and min_area_ratio values.
+- **`frame_slicing/custom_fold_processing.sh`**: Flexible frame slicing script with customizable fold selection, dataset splits, and min_area_ratio values.The script automatically parallelizes all fold+min_area_ratio+split combinations processing for efficiency.
 Supports incremental processing and partial dataset generation.

 ### Model Training Pipeline
 - **`yolo/train_all_folds.sh`**: Trains YOLOv8s models across all 5 folds using the sliced dataset with customizable parameters.